 - You have already identified an interested buyer.

-- You have access to a mechanic you trust, who can offer you a complete and comprehensive inspection of the vehicle.
+- A mechanic you trust can do a complete and comprehensive inspection of the car.

 - Your state allows title rebuilding.